CMU-07-120/intro-to-software-construction/finalproject.md

    **Please share your data source(s) in the #general [Slack channel][slack]**.

-2. **Diagram your implementation** of the project, similar to what you did for Wordle in homework 4.
+2. **Diagram your implementation** of the project, similar to what you did for Wordle in [homework 4][hw4].
 Draw out the steps/flow of your implementation and how components and functions connect.
 If you remember from class, this should detail how you gather and export data, how you plan to parse it into the necessary format, and how you plan to display it.